yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

 # Improving the performance of Warp again

 As you may remember, I improved the performance of Warp in 2012 and wrote [some blog articles](http://www.yesodweb.com/blog/2012/09/improving-warp) on this web site.
-Based on these articles, Michael and I wrote an article ["Warp"](http://aosabook.org/en/posa/warp.html) for POSA(Performance of Open Source Applications).
+Based on these articles, Michael and I wrote an article ["Warp"](http://aosabook.org/en/posa/warp.html) for POSA (Performance of Open Source Applications).

-In the last year after working with Andreas, I hit upon some ideas to make Warp faster again and implemented them.
-In this article, I will explain how I improved the performance of Warp again.
+After working with Andreas last year, I came up with some new ideas to yet again improve Warp's performance, and have implemented them in Warp 2.0.
+In this article, I will explain these new techniques.
 If you have not read the POSA article, I recommend to give a look at it beforehand.

-Here are items to be explained:
+Here are the high level ideas to be covered:

 - Better thread scheduling
 - Buffer allocation to receive HTTP requests